 It’s a mobile app that estimates the time until your number will be called.

 The app is quite simple.
 After you change it to English, just scan your QR code and you will see the estimated time.

-At first, I thought it displayed how many minutes were left…I was wrong, it’s the actual estimated time.
-I realized this much later than I want to admit…
+At first, I thought it displayed how many minutes were left…I was wrong.
+I realized this much later than I’d like to admit…

 As I sat there doing nothing, I observed that each ticket takes about 5~ minutes to process.
 So if you have 12 people ahead of you x 5 minutes, that’s roughly 60 minutes.

-At this stage, all you can do is wait…while you play on your phone, take a nap, read a book, or go shopping at the Airport Plaza.
-I swear it goes a lot faster when you’re doing something else!
+At this stage, all you can do is wait…You could eat at the Vegetarian Society closeby, get a massage or facial, practice your Thai, read a book, or go shopping at the Airport Plaza.
+I swear time goes by a lot faster when you’re doing something!